Solo Travel in Jordan

 Solo Female Favourite – Wadi Rum Night Luxury Camp

 Staying in a Bedouin camp doesn't mean that you can’t do it in luxury.
 Complete with mirrors, lamps and a comfy bed, camping will never be the same again at the Wadi Rum Night Luxury Camp.
-Prices from £60 p/n.
+Prices from £117 p/n including breakfast and dinner.
 Find out more…

 Travelling Around Jordan